 Evolution, in its simplest definition, means change.
 It is an undeniable fact that organisms do change over time.
 It has been documented time and time again.
 It has been proven even in many lab experiments with various organisms.

-As a young-earth creationist, I do not believe the Earth old enough for evolution to explain the origin of life.
+As a young-earth creationist, I do not believe the Earth is old enough for evolution to explain the origin of life.
 Not only that but we have failed to prove that life can arise from organic chemicals naturally.
-Every experiment that has tried is inevitably flawed by the fact that experiments are inherently an intelligent being exerting its will on the elements–a designer.
+Every experiment that has been tried is inevitably flawed by the fact that experiments are inherently an intelligent being exerting its will on the elements–a designer.

-Math simply isn’t on the side of chemical evolution either.
+The math simply isn’t on the side of chemical evolution either.

 What’s more, we inherently are unable to directly observe naturalistic evolution by the simple fact that it would have had to have been far enough back that intelligent life couldn’t observe it–outside of God of course.

-All human science begins with observation and we simply cannot directly observe by the fact that none of us were there nor do we have a method to go back and see it.
+All human science begins with observation and we simply cannot directly observe the fact that none of us were there nor do we have a method to go back and see it.
 This goes for the naturalist (commonly called evolutionists) as well as the supernaturalist (such as Christians/Creationists).

 Instead, what we do observe is what can be called speciation–the creation of new organism species over time.
 Upon closer look, we find these species are often brought about by the merger of others or the isolation of a particular.